geodata-p/Turkey_Landslide_analysis_NASA_Data/README.md

 The resulting table was then filtered to isolate Turkey-specific events.

 - **Analyse seasonality**
--  Landslide events were grouped by month using pandas and visualised with matplotlib.
+Landslide events were grouped by month using pandas and visualised with matplotlib.
 Total fatalities and average fatalities per event were charted by month across 2007–2016 to highlight higher-risk months.

-- **Compare impact by trigger** ()
+- **Compare impact by trigger**
+Using matplotlib, bar charts were created to show and compare the number of events, total fatalities and the percentage of deadly events for each landslide trigger in Turkey.

 - **Identify spatial hotspots** ()